-- 3/4 ounces fresh grapefruit juice (buy 2 grapefruits for a batch of 4-6)
+- 1 ounce fresh red or pink grapefruit juice (buy 2 grapefruits for a batch of 4-6)

 - Garnish with a grapefruit wedge.

 Rub the rim of your glass with a grapefruit wedge to adhere the salt.
 This cocktail works great as a spicy drink as well.
 Add fresh jalapeno or spicy cocktail bitters for a twist.

 - Sugar: 7.5g

 - Sodium: 16mg